ignigoliz/amanuensis/README.md

 ### What does it do?

 Amanuensis is a **CLI Tool** for easy interaction with EEPROMs.
-It was designed for the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf), used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).
+It was designed for the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf) 32K EEPROM, featured in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).

 Uses:
 - Read blocks of memory.
-- Write to certain addresses.
-- Burn a `.bin` file to the EEPROM.
+- Burn a `.bin` file.
-- Erase the whole memory.
+- Write to individual addresses.

 <p align="center">
  <img src="./assets/read_range_intro.gif" alt="Uploading file to EEPROM" width=100%>